In a Nutshell

 Veterans United Home Loans isn’t just dedicated to veterans in name—it’s dedicated to veterans in its actions.
 Veterans United is easily the largest VA lender in the country, having issued $10.5 billion worth of VA loans in 2018.
 Its agents live, breathe, and sleep VA loans.
 More than 1,400 lenders issue VA loans, but Veterans United is the biggest and the most well-known.

 VA loans are available to anyone who meets the minimum qualification requirements set by the Department of Veterans Affairs.
-Veterans United serves all of these people and it brings with it more expertise in VA loans than any other lender.
+Veterans United serves all of these people and it brings with it more experience in VA loans than any other lender.
 Veterans United goes above and beyond for its customers, including realty and advisory services built specifically for Veterans by Veterans.

 Types of Loans